 It may not have been the biggest lottery win ever, but in 2010, Ohio resident Deborah McDonald had been out with friends celebrating the fact she’d won a $5,000 cash prize.

 After her win, on the Cash Explosion game, she went to claim her money at a local TV station and record a show.
-She went out for dinner with friends and family afterwards, but sadly on her way home, she was mown down in a car accident and killed.
-Her death was treated as suspicious at first, but after a while it was revealed it had indeed, just been a sad accident.
+She went out for dinner with friends and family afterward, but sadly on her way home, she was mown down in a car accident and killed.
+Her death was treated as suspicious at first, but after a while, it was revealed it had indeed, just been a sad accident.

 Craigory Burch Jr

 In November 2015 Craigory Burch, Jr. won nearly a half million dollars in a Georgia lottery game.